ebi-pf-team/interproscan6/README.md

 Please provide absolute paths.
 You can use the `$projectDir` short cut to represent the path to the root directory of `InterProScan6`.

-2. Download InterPro data files (xref (entries, goterms and pathways)) in the `data/xref/` directory.

-If you store these data in an alternative directory, please update the paths under the `xrefs` heading in the Nextflow configuration file (`./nextflow.config`).

 Please provide absolute paths.
 You can use the `$projectDir` short cut to represent the path to the root directory of `InterProScan6`.

 3. Build a docker `InterProScan6` base image (this includes all non-licensed dependencies including `HMMER`, `BLAST`, `BioPython`, `easel`, etc.)